A look at the economic impact of a fall in the exchange rate (termed depreciation or devaluation in the exchange rate)

-- State of Economy.
+- State of the economy.
 If the economy is in a recession, a depreciation may help boost growth with little effect on inflation.
-But, if inflation is already high, a fall in exchange rate will make inflation worse.
+But, if inflation is already high, a fall in the exchange rate will make inflation worse.

 - Other components of AD.
 If the exchange rate falls, this increase export demand.
 However, if there is a fall in consumer confidence, there may be no overall fall in AD.

 - Time lag and elasticity of demand.
-In the short term, demand for exports tends to be inelastic (therefore only small increase in demand).
-Over time, demand becomes more elastic, therefore there is a bigger increase in demand for exports.
+In the short term, demand for exports tends to be inelastic (therefore only a small increase in demand).
+Over time, demand becomes more elastic.
+Therefore there is a bigger increase in demand for exports.

 - The effect of a depreciation in exchange rate on business